inspec/inspec/docs/dev/plugins.md

 ### Implementation class for CLI Commands

-In your `cli.rb`, you should begin by requesting the superclass from Inspec:
+In your `cli.rb`, you should begin by requesting the superclass from `Inspec.plugin`:

 ```ruby
 module InspecPlugins::Sweeten